TritonDataCenter/sdc-cloudapi/docs/index.md

 CloudAPI exposes a REST API over HTTPS.
-You can work with the REST API by either calling it directly via tooling you already know about (such as curl, et al), or by using the CloudAPI SDK from Joyent.
-The CloudAPI SDK is available as an npm module, which you can install with:
+You can work with the REST API by either calling it directly via tooling you already know about (such as curl, et al), or by using the CloudAPI CLSs and SDKs from Joyent.
+The node-triton CloudAPI SDK & CLI is available as an npm module, which you can install with:

+    $ npm install triton

+Alternatively, there is the more stable and feature-complete node-smartdc:

     $ npm install smartdc

-The rest of this document will show all APIs in terms of both the raw HTTP specification, the SDK API, and the CLI command.
+The rest of this document will show all APIs in terms of both the raw HTTP specification, the CLI commands, and sometimes the node-smartdc SDK.

 ## Issuing Requests

-All HTTP calls to CloudAPI must be made over SSL/TLS, and requests must carry at least two headers (in addition to standard HTTP headers): `Authorization` and `Api-Version` header.
+All HTTP calls to CloudAPI must be made over TLS, and requests must carry at least two headers (in addition to standard HTTP headers): `Authorization` and `Api-Version`.
 The details are explained below.
 In addition to these headers, any requests requiring content must be sent in an acceptable scheme to CloudAPI.
 Details are also below.

 ### Content-Type